jkbquabeck/tractusx-edc/docs/kit/adoption-view/page_adoption-view.md

 The Connector KIT builds on the [Catena-X Standards][Catena-X-Standards-url].

-The Connector KIT builds on the [Catena-X Standards][Catena-X-Standards-url].

 ### Terminology

 - Control Plane: The Control Plane handles meta data exchange with other components and Connectors, as well as transfer of access tokens.